 Black and minority ethnic (BME) communities continue to experience inequalities within the U.K - Grey, Sewell, Shapiro, and Ashraf (2013) Click To Tweet

 A cross-sectional study performed by McKenzie (2002) showed strong evidence of a link between perceived racial discrimination, psychosis, and depression in people from an ethnic minority.
-Which is hardly surprising, abuse will claim its pound of flesh.
-I know that first hand.
+This is hardly surprising, abuse will claim its pound of flesh.
+I know that first-hand.

 There is no reason why black people or other people from a minority group should be detained more against their will under the mental health act.
 We aren’t more likely to be violent, we aren’t more likely to be severely affected, and we’re not more likely to be chaotic (The Synergi Collaborative Centre, 2018).